Creators-of-Create/Create/wiki/Lua-Train-Station.md

 **Throws**
 - If the station is not connected to a track.
-- If there is no currently present train at the station.
+- If there is currently no train present at the station.

 ---
 ### `setTrainName(name)`
 Sets the currently present train's name.

 **Parameters**
-- _name:_ `string` The name to set the currently present train to.
+- _name:_ `string` What to set the currently present train's name to.

 **Throws**
 - If the station is not connected to a track.
-- If there is no currently present train at the station.
+- If there is currently no train present at the station.

 ---
 ### `hasSchedule()`